Lakeland—Fort Myers Line: Current conditions

 Today, the former Lakeland—Fort Myers Line remains in three discontinuous sections.

 At the north end, the line is still in service from Lakeland to Eaton Park.
 This segment is now CSX's CH Spur.
+The former right of way between Eaton Park and Bartow is now the Fort Fraser Trail.

 From Homeland to Bowling Green, the line is still in service and it is now the southeastern end of CSX's Valrico Subdivision.
 This segment of the line still carries large amounts of phosphate from The Mosaic Company's South Fort Meade mine.
-Track from the entrance to the mine to Bowling Green (at a point just 100 yards north of the Bowling Green depot) is still in place but is out of service.
+Track from the entrance to the mine south to Bowling Green (at a point just 100 yards north of the Bowling Green depot) is still in place but is out of service.
 Much of U.S. Route 17 has been widened into the former right of way between Bowling Green and Arcadia.

-The most substantial segment of the line that is still remains is from Arcadia to North Naples.
+The most substantial segment of the line that still remains is from Arcadia to North Naples.
 This segment has been operated by Seminole Gulf Railway since 1987, which carries mixed freight to Southwest Florida.
-However, the southernmost 15 miles of the Seminole Gulf from Alico Road (near San Carlos Park) to North Naples is currently inactive and has not had any active shippers since around 2008.
+However, the southernmost 15 miles of the Seminole Gulf Railway from Alico Road (near San Carlos Park) to North Naples is inactive and has not had any active shippers since around 2008.
+In February 2024, that segment was subject to a purchase agreement (pending funding) for $81.7 million to be converted into the Bonita Estero Rail Trail.
+Seminole Gulf rebuilt most of the Atlantic Coast Line-era trestles over the Caloosahatchee River in early 2024 after they were destroyed by Hurricane Ian in 2022.

 Further south, Goodlette-Frank Road runs along the post-1944 former right of way from Immokalee Road to Downtown Naples near the Naples depot.

-State Road 951 runs along the former route from the Tamiami Trail to Marco Island.
+Collier Boulevard (SR 951) runs along the original alignment of the line from its intersection with the Tamiami Trail to Marco Island.
 Near Marco Island, a small sandbar named "Railroad Islet" and the "Railroad Shoals" mark the former location of the railroad's bridge to the island, which was located just east of the S.S.
 Jolley Bridge.

-Part of the Bartow Branch remains today from Winter Haven south to Gordonville (just northeast of Bartow).
-This segment is operated by the Florida Midland Railroad.
-The abandoned segment between Lake Alfred and Winter Haven is now the route of the Chain of Lakes Trail.
+Passenger depots built by the Atlantic Coast Line are still standing in Fort Meade, Bowling Green, Wauchula, Arcadia, Punta Gorda, and Fort Myers.
+The depot in Naples built by the Seaboard Air Line and used by the Atlantic Coast Line after 1944 also still stands which is now the Naples Depot Museum.

+The Punta Gorda Linear Park today runs along the line's former spur in Punta Gorda that ran to the old dock at Maud Street (which is now Fishermen's Village).